dark-teal-coder/cert-google-it-automation-with-python/course02-using-python-to-interact-with-the-operating-system/solutions-using-python-to-interact-with-the-operating-system.md

-# Notes on Introduction to Git and GitHub
+# Solutions to Problems in Using Python to Interact with the Operating System